The Constitutionality of the Concluding Exemption Clause in the Bankrupt Law, 15 American Law Register (n.s.) 721 (1867)

 Date of Authorship for this Version

 Baldwin, Simeon E., "The Constitutionality of the Concluding Exemption Clause in the Bankrupt Law" (1867).
 Faculty Scholarship Series.
-Paper 4274.
+4274.